 Non12Step-Rehabs.org was created and staffed by volunteer counselors who want to use the power of the internet to help educate those suffering from substance abuse that there are other, often much better, solutions to fully and finitely ending their addictions.

-Call 1-800-644-2098 for no cost, 24 hour support from our counselors to help you find successful non 12 step rehab programs across the nation.
+For no cost, 24 hour support from our counselors to help you find successful non 12 step rehab programs across the nation.